augcog/ISAACS_Jetson/README.md

 5) If T2 is still printing out stuff, then you should see voxblox meshes get visualized!
 If no meshes are showing, re-launch the command in T2.

 ### ROS-Bridge + Unity Test
 This test will make sure you're able to connect Unity to the on-board computer (We will call it ROS computer) over a ROS Bridge Server connection.
 If successful, you'll be able to see the dataset you've visualized in rviz show up in Unity!
-The Unity interface with instructions to get it set up can be found [here](https://github.com/immersive-command-system/ImmersiveDroneInterface_2/tree/rfs-test).
-Our team is using the version on the rfs-test branch of the repo for our work with this script, so we suggest users do the same.

 To be expanded...but in short:
  1. Get IP address of ROS computer